oletimmers/quiz-place/presentation/README.md

 > Show how to scale the application horizontally (stateless parts only) (1 point).
 1) `kubectl -n quiz-app-helm scale deployment/quiz-api-deployment --replicas=5`
+2) `kubectl get pod -n quiz-app-helm` and show that there are 5 pods now

 > Show how to uninstall the application (1 point)
 1) Uninstall Helm chart: `microk8s helm3 uninstall quiz-app-helm -n quiz-app-helm`